UlrichFarhadi/Yield-Forecast-for-Pumpkin-Fields/README.md

 # Yield Forecast for Pumpkin Fields

 This project focuses on performing yield forecasting for pumpkin fields by estimating the number of pumpkins present.
-The approach leverages a counting algorithm based on the Yolov5 neural network model to detect pumpkins.
+The approach leverages a counting algorithm based on the Yolov5 neural network foundation model to detect pumpkins.
 The project also employs a tiling method to partition a large orthomosaic into smaller, manageable tiles (200x200 or 500x500 pixels) for model processing.
 To avoid double-counting, the algorithm accounts for overlap between tiles.

 ### Overview